-Given that there are already two licenced venues in proximity to the subject site operating until as late as midnight, the applicant's proposed trading hours are reasonable and appropriate given the subject site's location in a 'Commercial' zone within the William Street Town Centre.
+Given that there are already two licenced venues in proximity to the subject site operating until as late as midnight, the applicant's proposed trading hours are reasonable and are appropriate given the subject site's location in a 'Commercial' zone within the William Street Town Centre.
 However, the applicant has not provided an acoustic report with their submission, which would identify actions or measures that could be included in an ongoing noise management plan for the subject property to mitigate any noise impacts on neighbouring residential properties.
-This is also a requirement of Clause 3.9 in the City's Licensed Premises Policy and as a result a condition is recommended requiring the submission and approval of an acoustic report to demonstrate that the operations of the use and attenuation measures will mitigate noise consistent with the Noise Regulations.
+It is therefore recommended that the operating hours of the development be limited to the hours of 7:00am to 10:00pm Tuesday to Saturday inclusive and 9:00am to 10:00pm Sunday, unless an acoustic report and correlating noise management plan is submitted to and approved by the City, which demonstrates that the noise generated during any additional hours can be managed appropriately to ensure compliance with the Environmental Protection (Noise) Regulations 1997.